monica-aws/aws-dms-with-lob/README.md

 >
 > You will need these values later, when setting up AWS DMS source endpoint.

+2/ Prepare the files that will be imported to the LOB column:

 Copy (sftp) the content of `./data` folder into your EC2 instance and grant read access to `postgres` user.

 > _For this working sample, I copied them to `/home/ubuntu/db-migration/data/`_

-Now, create the source table and import the files:
+3/ Finally, create the source table and import the files:

 ```sh
 $ sudo su postgres
 $ psql database_name

 -- create the document table